 Many people who get a MRSA skin infection mistake it for a spider bite because it can appear as a dark center surrounded by a tender area.
 It often appears as a swollen red bump, similar to a pimple, with a rim of pus around it.
 The wound is painful.
 The person may develop a fever to go with the wound.

 MRSA has proven resistant to most of the antibiotics used to treat it.
-However, most individuals who develop MRSA infections do well and the infection is localized to the skin.
-Very rarely, the bacteria can spread to the bloodstream or to distant sites to cause sepsis, pneumonia, bone infection, and organ damage.
+However, most individuals who develop MRSA infections do well and the infection is localized (contained) to the skin.
+Very rarely, the bacteria can spread to the bloodstream or to distant sites to cause a serious bloodstream infection called sepsis, pneumonia, bone infection, and organ damage.

 Most people in good health who get community-acquired MRSA will recover.
-Frequently, the infected wound may require incisions and drainage.
+Frequently, the infected wound may require surgical or local drainage.
 An antibiotic is frequently prescribed that is active against MRSA.
-In such cases, it is important to take the full course of antibiotic prescribed.
+In such cases, it is important to take the full course of the prescribed antibiotic.

 People who get MRSA in the healthcare setting tend to have longer hospital stays and are more likely to be readmitted to the hospital than uninfected patients.

-If I have any signs of a staph skin infection, what should I do?
+If I have any signs of a skin infection, what should I do?

 See a doctor as soon as possible.
 Cover the infection with a bandage until you can be seen by a doctor.

-How can I reduce my risk of acquiring MRSA?
+How can I reduce my risk of getting MRSA?

 Good hygiene is key: